stephenbeese/FizzyBeese/README.md

 ![Footer](readme/footer.png)

 **Notifications (Toasts)**
-   - I have included the use of toasts in this project to give feedback to the user about the changes to the bag, any errors they may face and any relevant information that is useful.
+   - I have included the use of toasts in this project to give feedback to the user about the changes to the bag, any errors they may face, and any relevant information that is useful.

 ![Toast - Bag](readme/bag-toast.png)

 **Offers**
-   - In the navbar there is an offers dropdown menu.
+   - In the navbar, there is an offers dropdown menu.
-   - This menu on displays when there are products that populate it.
+   - This menu displays when there are products that populate it.
 For example, if there are sale items, clearance items or both.
    - The dropdown will not show if there are no sale or clearance items.

 ![Offers tab](readme/offers-tab.png)